vaadin/vaadin.com/README.md

 # vaadin.com website public tracker

 This is a public issue tracker for the [vaadin.com](https://vaadin.com/) website.
-It will be used to announce major changes, forecast what we are working on, and to field issues with the registry.
+It will be used to announce major changes, forecast what we are working on.

 ## What is this repository for?